 - Be careful not to fold the clay over on itself, as this could create air bubbles in the clay – and explosions in the kiln!

 - Part of the beauty of this project is that it can rest in a variety of positions.
-This only works if you (a) glaze the whole thing or (b) wipe the glaze off all the ridges.
+This only works if you (a) glaze the whole thing and fire on stilts or (b) wipe the glaze off all the ridges with a small sponge.
 Either way, choose the side that best accommodates stilts to set it on for firing.
 If you wipe the glaze off all the ridges, you may find a side where no glaze will touch the shelf and then you won’t even need to set it on stilts to fire it!

 - It can also be effective to add a hole or holes through your sculpture (as one student did in the bottom right photo).